moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-tour-trail-you-need.md

 ![delacroix-libery](../../images/1600px-Detail_from__Liberty_Leading_the_People__at_the_Louvre_(7181064608).jpg)

 Delacroix, great French master of Romanticism is the author of many of the paintings in *Salle Mollien*.
-The most notable ones are *Liberty Leading the People*, *Women of Algiers in their Appartments*, *Scenes from the Massacre at Chios*, and my favourite *The Death of Sardanapalus*.
+The most notable ones are <a href="https://en.wikipedia.org/wiki/Liberty_Leading_the_People" target="_blank" style="color:darkorange">Liberty Leading the People</a>, <a href="https://en.wikipedia.org/wiki/Women_of_Algiers" target="_blank" style="color:darkorange">Women of Algiers in their Appartments</a>, <a href="https://en.wikipedia.org/wiki/The_Massacre_at_Chios" target="_blank" style="color:darkorange">Scenes from the Massacre at Chios</a>, and my favourite <a href="https://en.wikipedia.org/wiki/The_Death_of_Sardanapalus" target="_blank" style="color:darkorange">The Death of Sardanapalus</a>.
 Fun fact: the latter was seen as an abomination by many of Delacroix's contemporaries when he first unveiled it, only time was able to prove the painter's genius.

 ![delacroix-sardanapalus](../../images/9473704982_b73bf6a36c_k.jpg)

-Another French renown painter of the 19th century was Géricault, in this galerie you can admire his most precious work: *The Raft of the Medusa*, which tells (in a dramatic and *romantic* way) the 18th century story of the French naval frigate *Méduse*, whose wreck caused the few survivors to endure extreme conditions of starvation and dehydration and resort to cannibalism, only 15 out of 147 survived.
+Another French renown painter of the 19th century was Géricault, in this galerie you can admire his most precious work: <a href="https://en.wikipedia.org/wiki/Liberty_Leading_the_People" target="_blank" style="color:darkorange">The Raft of the Medusa</a>, which tells (in a dramatic and *romantic* way) the 18th century story of the French naval frigate *Méduse*, whose wreck caused the few survivors to endure extreme conditions of starvation and dehydration and resort to cannibalism, only 15 out of 147 survived.
 This painting is the best example of how Romanticism aims to move the observer, in this case by building in them a sense of sadness and despair.

 ![gericault-medusa](../../images/raft-of-the-medusa-03e16a.jpg)